nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Please take note of the following with regards to Events in Focuris:** <br/>
-- You will not be allowed to add Events with the same name into Focuris, regardless of their description, priority or status.
+- You will not be allowed to add Events with the same name into Focuris, regardless of their description, priority or status. <br/>
+- Events of the same name are treated as case-insensitive.
+E.g `CS2030` is the same name as `cs2030`
 </div>

 <a class="md-btn md-btn-outline" href="#table-of-contents">Return to Table of Contents</a>